T-Mobile Applicant

 This notice does not cover:

-• Your interactions with T-Mobile outside the context of applying for a T-Mobile position, such as browsing T-Mobile’s website.
-To learn more about our privacy practices related to those types of interactions, please see our T-Mobile Privacy Notice.
+• Your interactions with T-Mobile outside the context of applying for, learning more about, or interviewing for a T-Mobile position, such as browsing T-Mobile’s Careers page or T-Mobile Talent Community pages, checking out our products and services online, or logging into your account as a customer.
+For information on how we collect and use information related to those types of interactions, please see our T-Mobile Privacy Notice.

 • United States T-Mobile employees during employment with us, or contractors during their contractual engagement with us.
-To learn more about personal data we collect and use from our United States employees and contractors after hiring, please visit our Employee and Contractor Privacy Notice.
+For information on how we collect and use information from our United States employees and contractors after hiring, please visit our Employee and Contractor Privacy Notice.

 Note: If you are applying to be a T-Mobile contractor, this T-Mobile Applicant Privacy Notice applies to you.

 • International T-Mobile employees, contractors, or job applicants.
-To learn more about personal data we collect and use from our international employees, contractors, and job applicants, please email IntlPrivSpt@T-Mobile.com for information regarding the applicable Privacy Notice.
+To learn more about how we collect and use information from our international employees, contractors, and job applicants, please email IntlPrivSpt@T-Mobile.com for information regarding the applicable Privacy Notice.

 What data we collect